-Interactive video is still the new kid on the block, and if you want to find out more about it, we recommend that you click here.
+Interactive video is still the new kid on the block.
 To give you a quick overview, interactive videos are videos that viewers can interact with, meaning people can click on items within the video to determine what happens next.
 This gives people their own experience within the video and takes them to the content they want to see rather than showing them everything in a linear way.
 With attention spans shrinking all the time, tailored interactive content is a great way to keep your employees’ attention!

 In addition to that, interactive videos also offer you clear results that show you who clicked what so you know who needs a little more training, and who is ready to go.